The two primary priorities of the Department of Transportation are:

 Revised Department of Transportation Fee Schedule - Adopted April 20, 2021 - Fees Effective June 19, 2021

 Roadway and bridge maintenance, snow removal, traffic engineering, traffic signals, signs and markings, traffic counts, brushing, and pavement, curb, gutter and sidewalk repair.

 Transportation projects including capital projects in the West Slope and Tahoe Basin.

-Review improvement plans for new development projects, new commercial and residential proposals and issue encroachment permits for activities and construction with public right-of-way.
+Reviews improvement plans for new development projects, new commercial and residential proposals and issue encroachment permits for activities and construction with public right-of-way.

-Maintenance, storm damage repair and CIP projects
+Maintenance, storm damage repair and CIP projects.

 County Service Area Zones of Benefit - California Government Code Section 25210 allows for the formation of county service areas in unincorporated areas, providing an alternative method of furnishing additional services and the levy of special taxes or benefit assessments to pay for the services.
 County service areas do not provide revenue; the zones of benefit provide funding for services.

 The Traffic Advisory Committee was formed in 1965 by the El Dorado County Board of Supervisors to provide a more efficient and systematic method of determining the necessity of requested traffic control device installations and to investigate and report to the Board on these requests.

 (530) firstname.lastname@example.orgWhen reporting a problem, please include the location, description of the problem, and telephone number where you can be reached.